How to Find Quality Care

 - How can I get information about complaints and licensing violations?

-The Department of Children and Family Services provides information about child care centers’ licensing compliance, including licensing violations on its web site.
+The Department of Education provides information about early learning centers’ licensing compliance, including licensing violations on its web site.

 - Does my family qualify for any financial assistance?